BradROlbrey/Photo-Machine/readme.md

 <img src="https://user-images.githubusercontent.com/17125101/201186878-6733e588-1771-45b1-9bb7-181623c5eb90.jpg" width="60%" />

 Closeup of camera mount (current version) without camera but attached to armature.
-You can see the eye screws where the fishing line attaches, allows the lower stepper motor and its wheel/reel to pull the camera up and down the armature.
+You can see the eye screws where the fishing line attaches, allowing the lower stepper motor and its wheel/reel to pull the camera up and down the armature.

 <img src="https://user-images.githubusercontent.com/17125101/198073189-1bd39de6-0d0a-4a27-b7a1-012a81ce77aa.jpg" width="60%" />